evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## The main idea

 This simulation contains two galaxy cores that move around the common center of mass, located at the origin of the coordinate system (Fig. 1).
 The two cores move in the X-Y plane.
 If we only consider the cores, then this is just a two-body problem that [we coded previously](/blog/two-body-problem-simulator/).
 However, this time we want to add stars that move around each core in circular orbits.
-The stars form discs that are tilted at adjustable angles.
+The stars form discs that are tilted at adjustable angles with respect to the X-Y plane.

 <div class='isTextCentered'>
   <img class='isMax600PxWide' src='/image/blog/2020-08-01-two-galaxies/0010_main_idea.jpg' alt='The main idea behind the simulation'>